akhilmaddineni/Twitchmusic-Spotify-Playlist-Creator/README.md

 # Twitchmusic-Spotify-Playlist-Creator
-Creating spotify playlist from twitch streamer songlist .
+## Creating spotify playlist from twitch streamer songlist

-Twitch Music streamers mostly use streamersonglist to manage their songlist .
+Twitch Music streamers mostly use [streamersonglist](https://www.streamersonglist.com/) to manage their songlist .

 Use this tool to convert twitch music songlists to a spotify playlist on your account .

-Download the tool from the Github repo releases section .
+Download the tool (Twitchmusic_spoitfy_playlist_creator.exe and config.txt file) from the Github repo releases section .

 After downloading the tool , Edit the config.txt file to fill out all the necessary info .